MicrosoftDocs/windows-itpro-docs/windows/manage/appv-capacity-planning.md

 The following table displays sample values for each of the previous factors.
-In each variation, 120 packages are refreshed from the App-V 5.1management server.
+In each variation, 120 packages are refreshed from the App-Vmanagement server.

 <table>
 <colgroup>